Late 1700’s and the early 1800’s

 For a more in-depth story but by no means complete: click on Marinette’s Medical History

-Sources: Marinette County Wisconsin WIGenWeb, Medical and Hosital care
+Sources: Marinette County Wisconsin WIGenWeb, Medical and Hosital care, Marinette Eagle Star 6/17/2013, Byelines by Larry Ebsch.

 No Fewer then 31 Hotels….1889